Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Preliminaries

 \subsubsection{Modular Subcontroller Design Problem}

-Next, we formulate a design problem of the decentralized controller on the premise of Assumption~\ref{assentsys}.
-As being compatible with the ``isolated" feedback system in Fig.~\ref{figmodsys}, we introduce the map
+Subsequently, we formulate a design problem of the decentralized controller based on Assumption~\ref{assentsys}.
+For the ``isolated" feedback system shown in Fig.~\ref{figmodsys}, we introduce the map

 A naive subcontroller design problem may be written as a problem of finding a subcontroller $K_i$ that stabilizes the isolated feedback system $M_i$.
-However, such individual subcontroller design may destroy the stability of the entire network system due to unexpected interference among subcontrollers.
-A possible way to avoiding this interference is to formulate a ``constrained" subcontroller design problem in the form of
+However, such individual subcontroller designs may destroy the stability of the entire network system due to unexpected interference among the subcontrollers.
+A possible method to avoid this interference is to formulate a ``constrained" subcontroller design problem in the form of

 where $J_i$ denotes an objective function, $J^{\star}_i$ denotes its admissible bound, and $\mathcal{M}_i$ denotes a set of subcontrollers complying with a desirable stability requirement.
-With this notation, we consider addressing the following problem.
+Using this notation, we address the following problem.

 \begin{problem} Let Assumption~\ref{assentsys} hold.
 Then, find a family of the subcontroller sets $\mathcal{M}_1,\ldots,\mathcal{M}_N$ such that the entire network system in Fig.~\ref{fig:ent_N} is internally stable for any choice of a tuple